 Shopping in La Jolla

 La Jolla is a hidden gem for shopping in San Diego.
 It’s got everything – from cute, trendy boutiques to high-end fashion and even a few men’s custom suit stores, there is no shortage of great ways to spend a day out on the town.
+So whether you need the latest Club De Nuit Intense fragrance, or the freshest pair of Gucci shoes, shopping in La Jolla will manifest everything you need.
 Downtown La Jolla Village has the best collection of stores, most of which are located along Girard Avenue and Prospect Street.

 Girard Avenue in La Jolla: Main Street U.S.A.